 The Best Sixteen-Bean Soup

-The next morning, rinse the beans in a colander and drain.
+The next day, rinse the beans in a colander and drain.

 Place the soaked beans in your slow cooker.